dgaydukov/cert-aws/sa/files/sa.md

 Finding - potential security issue.
 SH aggregates findings from aws & third-party services and provide overview.
 Finding ingestion event - when finding ingested into SH.
 Insight - collection of related findings.
 You can use filters to group similar findigns into insights for ease of management.
 SH analyze findings from GuardDuty/Inspector/FM/Macie/Access Analyzier + it also analyze config rules.
 If you need already existed compliance standard like PCI-DSS, then managed SH is the way to go.
 Yet if you need custom compliance/security standard - use config conformance pack.
-Don't confuse:
-* macie - search sensitive data in s3 bucket using ML
-* guardDuty - search for security threats in cloudTrail, vpc flow logs, dns logs using ML
-* SH - aggregate all findings from other security services

 ###### WAF & Shield
 3 security services joined under single tab in aws: